thibo73800/self-driving-car/p4-advanced-lane-lines/README.md

 #### 4. Lane-line

-The lines detection pipeline is implemented in the detect_lines function (main.py) using a sliding window.
+The lines detection pipeline is implemented in the detect_lines function (main.py line 338) using a sliding window.
 The pipeline is implemented in 4 different part:

 <b>Part 1: Starting position</b>